procinproc/PiP/README.md

 When the **PIP\_MODE** environment variable set to "thread" then the PiP library runs in the pthread mode, and if it is set to "process" then it runs in the process mode.
-There are also two implementations in the process mode; "process:wrapclone," "process:libcclone."

 Several function are made available by the PiP library to absorb the functional differences due to the execution modes.